Matrix completion with data-dependent missingness probabilities: Results

 \subsection{Modified Cand\`es--Recht estimator}

 Our second proposal is an estimator of $M$ based on nuclear norm minimization.
 This estimator works only in the absence of noise, so we assume that $X=M$.
 Let $\hat{M}$ be the matrix that minimizes nuclear norm among all matrices that are equal to $M$ at the revealed entries, and have all entries in $[-1,1]$.
 (Recall that the nuclear norm of a matrix $M$, usually denoted by $\|M\|_*$, is the sum of its singular values.)
-This is a small modification of the popular Cand\`es--Recht estimator \cite{cand3, cand4, cand5}, suggested recently in \cite{c19}.
-The original estimator does not have the additional constraint that the entries of $\hat{M}$ have to be in $[-1,1]$.
-This extra constraint is not problematic since this is a convex constraint, and it makes sense to have this since we already know that the entries of the unknown matrix $M$ are in $[-1,1]$.
+Hence, given a set of observed entries $\Omega$, our estimator is obtained by solving the optimization problem: